jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ```

 No thanks.
-Can you think of any times you've had to pass a function as a callback?
-Just a few.
 We clearly didn't get `strawberry` on `this` so what was it?
 Turns out to be `window`.
 We get an `unndefined` smoothie because `window` has no `type` property.